 A Blueprint For Composition

-Once the writer has acquired the prime materials to set forth the quintessential literary masterpiece, what besets is often the notion that a matter that started out with the best of intention has quickly splattered into a behemoth of a chore.
+Once the writer has acquired the prime materials to set forth the quintessential literary masterpiece, what often besets is the notion that a matter that started out with the best of intention has quickly splattered into a behemoth of a chore.
 In order to tame the heap into manageable morsels of accomplishment, this segment will layout the elements of inertia behind elaboration of superlative verse.

 In all fairness, a question directed at three different people will inevitably yield three different outcomes.
 As such, all three options (or any permutation thereof) are equally viable answers to the question as presented.
 The question points to a larger issue that looms over each writer.
 A writer that is at ease with a thematic approach will, undoubtedly, pick the first option as the correct choice.
-A writer with a penchant for transition will manifest his argument with words befitting, marking the second option without hesitation.
+A writer with a penchant for nuance will manifest his argument with words befitting, marking the second option without hesitation.
 A writer who is versed in history, science, or art will remain true to his nature and begin to weave reams over reams of verbosity at people, places, and periods–confidently casting his vote for the last option.

 The theme is a standard by which the author delineates his argument, honing the statements toward the point under consideration.
 It is usually revealed early in the draft, occasionally prods at the reader throughout the body of the text and, by the point of closure, is well-defined and encourages the reader to seek out prevalent viewpoints standing idle with agility.
 Assuming the writer has exceeded the objective, the theme then persists and permeates.